Attachment measures: Criticism

 Existing measures have not necessarily been developed to a useful level.
 "Behavioral observation is a natural starting point for assessing attachment disorders because behavioral descriptions... have been central to the development of the concept... despite the fact that observations have figured prominently... no established observational protocol has been established".

 Also, questionable measures of attachment in school-age children have been presented.
 For example, a protocol for establishing attachment status was described by Sheperis and his colleagues.
 Unfortunately, this protocol was validated against another technique, the Randolph Attachment Disorder Questionnaire, that was itself poorly validated and that is based on a nonconventional view of attachment.

 Reception and development of SSP

-Psychiatrist Michael Rutter describe the limitations of the procedure in the following terms;
+Psychiatrist Michael Rutter described, relatively early in the development and use of the SSP, some limitations of the procedure in the following terms;